jeffhandley/react-composite-pages/README.md

 # React-Composite-Pages

-React-Composite-Pages composes univeral components into pages using any combination of flux implementations.
+React-Composite-Pages composes universal components into pages using any combination of flux implementations.

 ## Scenarios